Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Methods

 \subsection{Error Metric}

-Model error for the diverse ML models created in this work are reported as mean absolute error (MAE).
+Model error for the various ML models created in this work are reported as mean absolute error (MAE).
 MAE are calculated using a discrete $L_1$ norm as:

-The model $P_{ ML}$ in Eq.~\eqref{eq_MAE}, can be either the single fidelity KRR or the different MFML and $\Delta$-ML models used in this work.
+The model $P_{\rm ML}$ in Eq.~\eqref{eq_MAE}, can be either the single fidelity KRR or the different MFML and $\Delta$-ML models used in this work.
 The MAE are reported using learning curves, which are a measure of model error versus model complexity \cite{cortes1993learning, muller1996numerical_LearningCurve}.
+Although, it is to be noted that in some cases such as training neural network models, learning curves depict model error versus training epochs.
 In general one anticipates that the model error decreases with increasing model complexity.
 Since this work uses KRR, the model complexity is directly described by the number of training samples used for the KRR model.
 Therefore, this work reports the learning curves as MAE versus the number of training samples used to build the ML model.
 For multifidelity methods and $\Delta$-ML methods, the training samples used at the target fidelity are reported.
+The model error for ground state energies and excitation energies are reported in units of kcal/mol while the magnitude of dipole moments is reported in units of Debye.
 In order to benchmark the models studied in this work, model error as a function of time-cost to generate the training data are analyzed.
 The time-cost is calculated for all the training data that is needed for the specific model.
 For MFML, the time-cost considers the cost of generating the training data for all the fidelities.
 For o-MFML, in addition to the cost of the multifidelity training data, the time-cost includes the cost of the validation set computed at the target fidelity of TZVP.
 For $\Delta$-ML, the time cost is the cost of the training data at the target fidelity and baseline fidelity in addition to the cost of making the QC-baseline calculations for the test set.
 For the case of MF$\Delta$ML, the cost of the multifidelity training data along with the cost of the QC calculations for the test set is considered.